Krasniqi: History

 As for much of its history Krasniqi was a Catholic community, its early history is traced through official reports of Catholic clergy to the Vatican.
 In the 1628 report of Benedetto Orsini, they are mentioned for the first time as Crastignichieia.
 The tribe's name was recorded in 1634 as Crastenigeia in a report of the Catholic bishop Gjergj Bardhi and four years later, his nephew, bishop Frang Bardhi passed through Krasniqi territory and noted that they had their own church.
 These reports highlight that by the early 17th century, the Krasniqi community had been fully established.
+Daniele Farlati in "Illyricum sacrum VII" (1817), p.261, mentions it as Castranichius.
 The settlement of Krasniqi at that point had 60 households with 475 people.
 He also remarked the extreme poverty that the Krasniqi were enduring.
 In 1671, both Krasniqi and Nikaj are mentioned in the report of Shtjefën Gaspari.
-In 1695-1696, Krasniqi brotherhoods Kolgecaj and Kolmekshaj are mentioned for the first time.
+Between 1685 and 1690, historical records mention for the first time the newly formed Krasniqi villages of Kolgeci, Kolmekshi, and Bujup (present-day Margegaj), located further north of the main Krasniqi settlement.
+At the time, these villages collectively comprised 82 households and around 500 inhabitants.
+In 1690, the main Krasniqi village had 120 houses with over 1,000 inhabitants.

 Heavy taxation against Catholics and Ottoman repression kickstarted the conversion of the population to Islam at the end of the 17th century.
 This process was mostly finished by the middle 19th century, but the Krasniqi community in and around the towns of Gjakova and also Prizren remained Catholic.
 From these Krasniqi families stem Catholic archbishop Matej Krasniqi and apostolic vicar Gaspër Krasniqi.
 The Catholics of Krasniqi were put under the Austrian kultursprotektorat in the late 1760s, which gave some religious freedom to Catholics in the Ottoman Empire under the state protection of the Austrian Empire.
 This allowed for the Catholic parishes of Gjakova and Prizren to rebuild their churches and schools.

 Traditional customs

 The tribe's (historical) patron saint is St. George, whom they still revere after Islamization.
-The Krasniqi tribe is known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun.
+The Krasniqi tribe is known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun, the Albanian traditional customary law.